joan-s/deep_metric_learning/deep_metric_learning.md

 First proposed in
 ###### Deep metric learning using triplet network.
 Elad Hoffer, Nir Ailon.
 ICLR'15, arXiv:1412:6622v3.

-However, the idea of using triplets of samples instead of pairs was already used in *Large-margin nearest neighbours* (LMNN), a pre-deep metric learning method.
+However, the idea of using triplets of samples instead of pairs comes from *Large-margin nearest neighbours* (LMNN), a pre-deep metric learning method.

 Since they were proposed, they compete with Siameses.
 Not clear who's better, depends on the task and the dataset.

 ---

-## Architecture
+## Architecture : anchor, positive, negative

 <center><img src="figures/triplet.png" height="600"></center>